gaomingqi/NNforMNIST/README.md

 # NNforMNIST
-全连接神经网络，实现MNIST数据集的分类。

-**目录结构：**
-dataloader.py: 数据集读取
-main.py: 程序入口
-network.py: 神经网络定义与实现
-model: 训练得到的模型
+A fully connected neural network for MNIST classification, implemented by Python 3.5 and Numpy.

+**Requirements:**
+Python 3.5
+Numpy

+**Description:**
+dataloader.py: Dataloader for MNIST dataset
+main.py: Entry point for this project
+network.py: Implementation for the proposed network
+model: Parameters obtained by training process
-TRAIN_DATA.npy: 训练过程产生的迭代数据 (epoch, iteration, accuracy, loss)
+TRAIN_DATA.npy: Meta-data created by training process (epoch, iteration, accuracy, loss)

-**使用方法：**
-进入 main.py 运行即可，其中包含三个函数，各负责不同的功能：
-train() 用于训练，得到的模型会保存在 model 文件夹；
-test() 用于计算测试集的分类准确率；
-test10RandomImgs() 会随机分类10个样本，并使用图形界面显示。
+**Training:**
+Open main.py and run train().
+The updated weights and parameters will be saved in 'model' folder.

+**Testing:**
+Open main.py and run test() to obtain the classification accuracy on test set.
+You can also run test10RandomImgs() to check 10 random classification results through graphic interface.